 The CAA includes contractually established priorities which call for payments to CAA holders in order of their priority.
 This means the first three payees receive their full payment before the next priority level receives any payment and so on until full repayment.
-The Company will receive approximately \$5.1 million of the first priority payout (the remaining entire first priority payout totals approximately \$7.3 million as of November 30, 2010).
+The Company will receive approximately \$5.1 million of the first priority payout (the remaining balance of the first priority payout totals approximately \$7.3 million as of February 28, 2011).